moesteelo/Predicting-Temperature-with-CO2-Data/README.md

 ## Machine Learning Model

-During the Machine Learning process we used 4 Supervised Machine Learning process to evaluate our overall data and to see what Machine Learning process best suits our data.
+During the Machine Learning process we used 4 Supervised Machine Learning processes to evaluate our overall data and to determine which process best suits our data.

 ### **Logistic Regression Model**